Research

 Venus and Earth may have resembled each other in their earliest history.
 Yet, they took divergent evolution paths, leaving Earth and Venus with surface environments that could not be more different.
 Whereas Earth’s environment is habitable and allows for liquid water, Venus obtains a crushingly thick atmosphere over a hellish, hot surface.
 Understanding the dynamic mechanisms behind Venus’ geological history is a key objective in planetary sciences, as it helps to explain why Earth and Venus have diverged in towards their (in)habitable states.

-Read more in our 20222023, and 2024 Space Science Reviews papers in the Open Access collection ‘Venus: Evolution Through Time‘
+You can find extensive Venus science reviews in our 20222023, and 2024 Space Science Reviews papers (chapters) in the Open Access collection ‘Venus: Evolution Through Time‘, as well as in our 2025 Treatise in Geochemistry paper/chapter.

 Top: image from our 2023 review paper